 After hitting publish, the channel page will be created on your website.
 Each channel has its own separate page.
 You can click “View Channel” to see the page of this newly created channel.
 If you want to keep a copy of the live stream on your website, you can simply tick the “Record?” box.

 Once you are satisfied with your options, simply click “Broadcast to Channel” and wait until it is done loading.

 After the loading time is over, click on “Broadcast with 3rd Party Software” to get your URL and Stream Key.
 You will later have to use these in your DJI GO app.

 The first step is starting the drone, as well as the controller.
 Then, attach your Android or iOS mobile device to the controller and open the DJI GO app.
 In your DJI GO app, go into Camera Mode and open the Settings in the app which are marked by “…”.
 Within the interface scroll down to “Select Live Broadcast Platform”.
 Here you will have to select “RTMP: Custom”.
 Open the “Create Custom Live Broadcast” option and enter the RTMP URL by combining your Stream URL and Stream Key, as outlined below:

 For Example: rtmp://xx.xx.xx.xx/wpstream/[streamkey]

 After adding your URL and stream key, click on Next and then Start.
-The live stream will start in around three seconds, with an indicator appearing in the top left corner – this indicator will allow you to stop and start the live broadcast independently of other drone controls.
+The live stream will start in around three seconds, with an indicator appearing at the top left corner – this indicator will let you stop and start the live broadcast independently of other drone controls.
 You will be able to start and stop the stream while in the air or on the ground – you can use this feature to exclude the takeoff of your drone from the live stream itself.